PythWare/Dynasty-Warriors-2-Tools/README.md

 You need Python installed.

 After you have Python installed, just double click main.py and then go from there.
+Make sure when using Stage Editor, Unit Editor, and Name Editor you click the submit value button before going to a different slot so that the values you mod are saved.

 Main Menu: